 So, how can an employer minimize expensive EPLI claims against their construction business?

 Most importantly, study and adhere to the guidelines established by the Equal Employment Opportunity Commission (EEOC).
 Some of these guidelines include:

 - Schedule training workshops

 - Keep your eye on your workplace

-- Let workforce know employment practices violations will not be tolerated
+- Let your workforce know employment practices violations will not be tolerated

 - Maintain an “open door” policy

 As discussed above, hiring employees carries inherent risks.
-Because of this, we’ve put together a few tips to help you reduce your risk, specifically when hiring in California.
+Because of this, we’ve put together a few tips on how to reduce your risk when hiring, in California specifically.